 Sports Hall of Fame

-Several individuals and teams were inducted into the Lynchburg College Sports Hall of Fame.
+Several individuals and teams were inducted into the University of Lynchburg Sports Hall of Fame.
 They include:

 Shawn Abell ’06, who was recognized as a first-team All-ODAC shortstop for two years and received the Senior Male Athlete award.
 He played professional baseball for the Brockton Rox of the Canadian-American League and then coached college baseball.
 For the past two years, he has been the assistant coach at Liberty Christian Academy.
 He also started Jamerson CrossFit, the only adaptive CrossFit program in the area.

 Lauren Askey Ey ’08, a soccer player who was “Rookie of the Year” for Lynchburg as well as the ODAC in 2004.
 In 2006 and 2007, she was Lynchburg’s Female Scholar Athlete and was named Scholar Athlete by the ODAC both years.
 For seven years, she ran the Coerver Coaching Soccer Camps in Maryland, where she teaches at Anne Arundel County Schools.
 Since 2012, she has worked as head athletic trainer with the Catholic High School of Baltimore, where she initiated the first sports medicine program at the school and received the prestigious First Team NATA Safe Sports School Award.